mattermost/mattermost-handbook/operations/research-and-development/organization/sre.md

 - Keep the lights on

 #### General Workflow
-1. Mattermost members open new issues in [SRE Board](https://mattermost.atlassian.net/jira/software/c/projects/CLD/boards/109)
+1. Mattermost members open new issues in the [SRE Board](https://mattermost.atlassian.net/jira/software/c/projects/CLD/boards/109)
 2. Every new issues goes through an Issue Triage weekly

 ### Areas of Ownership